scraggo/scraggo.github.io/content/blog/music/meta-ideas-generating-creative-content/index.md

 Pitch classes are merely structural guide tones.

-I want to make “bored” music.
-Why should music have to be “emotional” all the time?
+I want to make "bored" music.
+Why should music have to be "emotional" all the time?
 I just want to write my music and get it over with.
-If people don’t like it, who cares?
+If people don't like it, who cares?

-Check on Evernote - got a lot of writings I haven't looked at in a while.
+Go through writing archives (Evernote and other abandoned programs) - lots of interesting stuff I haven't looked at in a while.

 - sometimes just looking over old ideas is inspiring.
 Why don't I schedule that and do it regularly?